 “Good health is not just about the weight you lose, but about the life, you gain.”
 Be sure you are getting some form of exercise or physical activity to help release the stress and increase serotonin and dopamine.
 They are feel-good neurotransmitters in the brain.

 “Your subconscious mind is 30,000 times more powerful than your conscious mind: use it for change.”
 This is a great tool to tap into your powerful subconscious brain, and slow down the production of cortisol and adrenaline increased by stress.
-You can create healthier responses on a subconscious level.
+You can create healthier responses on

 “Laughter is the sound of the soul dancing.”
 Find reasons to laugh and release tension.
 Watch something funny on YouTube, TV or a favorite source when stressed.
 Increase the happy chemicals in our brain.